-- The interest of second lies in a coastline well differentiated from the south coast, allowing large stretches with JEEP 4x4 on deserted beaches and shallow warm water until the wild Barra do Miriri.
+2.- The interest of second lies in a coastline well differentiated from the south coast, allowing JEEP 4x4 stretches on deserted beaches and shallow warm water until the wild Barra do Miriri.
 In this last tour, the JEEP 4x4 cross the Paraiba river on a ferry.
 This itinerary also includes a visit the church "Nossa Senhora da Guia", and the ruin of the church "Bom Sucesso" for the more adventurous.
-Gastronomy (with discount) is a strong point; Lucena being a fishing village, fishes are a must!
+Gastronomy (with discount) is a strong point: Lucena being a fishing village, fishes are a must!
 It is best to do this tour when the tide is low in the late morning...

 Formed by the red sand caught in the canyons eroded by rains, swept away by the sea, and that builds up behind the coral reef, the Red Sand Island is to visit when the tide is low.